 This article demonstrates how to keep ants off fruit trees using a liquid ant bait.
-The correct liquid ant bait can be an effective ant killer, even for the tough Argentine ant.
-Killing ants with liquid ant bait is one of the best ways to avoid ants on fruit trees.
+The correct liquid ant bait can be an effective ant killer that is safe for fruit trees.
+Killing ants with liquid ant bait is one of the best ways to get rid of ants on fruit trees.
 In the case of ants on citrus trees, keeping ants off the trees can help to reduce the spread of Huanglongbing, a deadly citrus disease.

 How to Keep Ants off Fruit Trees using Liquid Ant Bait – YouTube video

-In addition to this article, I have also made a YouTube video (see below) demonstrating how to keep ants off fruit trees using liquid ant bait.
+In addition to this article, I have also made a YouTube video (see below) demonstrating how to get rid of ants on fruit trees using liquid ant bait.

 The Argentine ant is one of the worst invasive species.
 From its native Paraná River basin, it has spread to six continents, aggressively displacing native ant species and disrupting ecosystems.
 California has a supercolony of Argentine ants that covers most urban areas.
 Because introduced Argentine ant populations lack the genetic diversity of native populations, the ants treat one another as family.
 The resulting lack of aggression within the introduced colonies gives them an advantage over many native ant species.